DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

     </iframe>
   </div>
   <div class="figcaption">
     <strong>Figure 1.</strong> The class-sampling process.
 Click through to watch source and target classes drawn independently from the population $\mathcal{D}$.
 Source classes receive $m = 18$ samples each (dense clusters); target classes receive only $n = 4$ (sparse, outlined dots).
-The representation learned from the source must generalize to classify the target from these few examples alone.
+The representation learned from the source must generalize well enough to classify the target from these few examples alone.
   </div>
 </div>